SolarLiner/xay.net/docs/conventions.md

         - argparse/
           - src/       -> git submodule linking to https://github.com/cofyc/argparse.git

-This allows dựng projects to be immediately reusable in other projects.
+This allows xây projects to be immediately reusable in other projects.